 U.S. children of incarcerated parents are an extremely vulnerable group, and much more likely to have behavioral problems and physical and mental health conditions than their peers, reports Kristin Turney, a University of California-Irvine sociologist.
 “We know that poor people and racial minorities are incarcerated at higher rates than the rest of the population,” she…Read More

-This list includes articles in PubMed as of July 16, 2018 with publisher dates between January 1, 2018 and June 30, 2018 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
-Recent Articles Appearing in PubMed Philbin MM, Parker CM, Parker RG,…
+This list includes articles in PubMed as of October 24, 2018 with publisher dates between January 1, 2018 and September 30, 2018 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
+Recent Articles Appearing in PubMed Philbin MM, Parker CM, Flaherty MG,…